 “Do you smoke Menthols?”

 She pulls one out and hands it to me.
-I pull out my lighter, and inhale until I can feel the smoke polluting my lungs, and I can see a trail of smoke rising past my nose.
-I feel the rush of the nicotine, as I exhale a cloud of smoke.
+I pull out my lighter and inhale until I can feel the smoke polluting my lungs, and I can see a trail of smoke rising past my nose.
+The nicotine rushes to my head, as I exhale a cloud of smoke.
 I extend my lighter to her.
 She maneuvers her tiny hands around it to protect it from the wind, but it blows out twice.
-I rest my forearm on her bony shoulder, and lean in.
+I rest my forearm on her bony shoulder and lean in.
 Our faces are about four inches away, as I let her light her cigarette on mine.
-I don’t sense even the slightest bit of nervousness from her as I do so.
+She doesn’t give even the slightest bit of indication of nervousness as I do so.
 This kind of invasion of personal space isn’t that uncommon for her, I guess.

 I see the ember glow off the end of her cigarette, and I back away, and lean against the side of my car, inhaling deep drags off of my cigarette.

 “Is this your last client of the night?
 Do you actually get to go home and sleep after this?”

 She gives me an innocent grin.

 “What do you mean?”

 I roll my eyes at her.

 “Yeah, I’m gonna sleep over at my friend’s place.
 I usually just hang out and play on my phone until I can’t keep my eyes open.
 I don’t ever remember falling asleep.”

 “Then I wake up, have breakfast, and I’m up and good as new, ready for my day.”